Sociology is only offered at A-level.

-Student will sit 3 papers over the 2 year course (AQA specification 7192):
+Student sit three papers over the 2 year course (AQA specification 7192):

 - Education with Research Methods (1.5 hours)